‘The poet is the priest of the invisible’. Wallace Stevens

 (This poem falls into the ‘After Berlin’ time slot).

 The four of us walk along a wide, empty concrete platform

-that lies in the middle of two tracks (soutbound, northbound).
+of two railway tracks (soutbound, northbound).

-Dumpy hills and the motorway to the right, trees
+Dumpy hills and the motorway to the right, trees,

-We pass a freshly-painted signal box.
+We pass the signal box.
 Cream

 with brick-red accents, as smart

 afraid to risk any sudden movements.